A Penny Well Spent

 ‘I’m not gonna lie, he was a bit scary,’ admitted the captain.

-‘He’s also very unpleasant,’ added HyJean.
+‘He’s also very rude and unpleasant,’ added HyJean, cupping her coffee like it was an emotional support object.
 ‘And so tall!
 I swear he was like a giant.’

 ‘Sounds lovely,’ said Suds.